DevNinja11/Virtual-Wallet/README.md

 ## Project Overview
-We have developed a fintech web application that allows users to send money online through their virtual wallets.
+Developed this fintech web application that allows users to send money online through their virtual wallets.
 Users can create their own virtual wallets, add credit cards, and top-up money from an external banking API integrated into our system.
 The application provides a seamless experience for transferring money between users while ensuring security and user engagement through various features.

 ### Tech Stack